Avnshrai/mkdocs/README.md

 # How to run your web server

- step 1.
-Copy all the necessary files which are provided below on the root directory where your mkdocs server files are present step 2.
-Create a Docker image by executing below command
+ Step 1.
+Copy all the necessary files provided below in the root directory where your mkdocs server files are present Step 2.
+Create a Docker image by executing the below command
  ```shell
 docker build -t "image_name" .
 ```
-step 3.
-Now we can run docker run command to produce a app.tar.gz file which will contain everything including your mkdocs server
+Step 3.
+Now we can run docker run command to produce an app.tar.gz file which will contain everything including your mkdocs server
 ```shell
 docker run -itd -p 8000:8000 -v "local-directory-where-code-is-present":/shared-volume "image_name" produce
 ```
-Replace your "image_name" with the image which you have build in the first step step 4.
+Replace your "image_name" with the image which you have built in the first step Step 4.
 We can start our mkdocs server by running
 ```shell
 docker run -itd -p 8000:8000 -v "local-directory-where-code-is-present":/shared-volume "image_name" serve
 ```
 ## Necessary Files
 ## Dockerfile

-This Dockerfile sets up a Docker image for running an mkdocs server.
+This Dockerfile sets up a Docker image for running a mkdocs server.

 # Instructions